map of IDRC driver training locations in New Jersey

 Location of the Salem County, NJ IDRC facility

-Salem and Cumberland counties share an IDRC center located in Vineland, NJ.
+Salem, Cape May, and Cumberland counties share an IDRC center located in Vineland, NJ.

-For more information or to schedule an appointment, contact Mr. Joseph M. Williams by email at execdirector@southwestcouncil.org or by phone at 856-794-1011.
+For more information or to schedule an appointment, contact Mr. Joseph M. Williams by email at execdirector@southwestcouncil.org or by phone 856-794-1011.

 Salem/Cumberland County IDRC